-Whether on campus or any public place, here are some general safety tips to keep in mind.
+When in any public place, keep these general safety tips in mind.

-- Travel in groups.
+- Travel in groups late at night.
 Often, there is safety in numbers.
 If you are going to separate from your group, tell someone when you will return.
-Take a cell phone.

 - Park in well-lit areas.